klebezettel/goto/README.md

 Run instructions
 ----------------
-Just call the shell function:
+Just call the shell function directly:

  $ to

+or hit Ctrl-F.